 “More specifically, they were challenged to help Sports & Co reinvent its business and operating model to decouple revenue from rising carbon emissions.”

-Drawing on strong foundations to craft a winning strategy
+Drawing on the strong foundations of INSEAD's MBA curriculum to craft a winning strategy

 Three student teams – Peak Performance Partners, Real MadrINSEAD and Sportsead – passed the contest’s first qualifying round and March 2023 participated in a highly competitive online final.